Liam Fox: National Health Service

 In January 2014, Fox stated that ring-fenced funding for the NHS should end, stating: "The increase [in spending] over the last decade has been phenomenal and yet a lot of our health indicators lag behind other countries, particular things like stroke outcome or a lot of cancer outcomes."

-Scotland

-Before the Scottish independence vote he made a speech setting out reasons why Scotland should remain in the union.

-If Scotland leaves the United Kingdom "we all lose" he told a Neighbourhood Watch group from his constituency visiting Westminster Houses of parliament on 1 September 2014.

 Syria

 Fox was disappointed that Parliament voted not to take military action over the use of chemical weapons in Syria.
 Fox was critical of Cameron's strategy and performance for that debate, and stated "There was no need to seek parliamentary approval for any military action, as constitutional authority lies with the government."
 He later took the view that there were no easy answers to the Syrian civil war and the prospect of the Assad government surviving should be considered.
 Fox argued that bombing attacks against ISIL in Iraq should be extended into Syria, and safe havens should be created in Syria by military intervention.